dwjclark11/dwjclark11/README.md

 ### Hey, my name is Dustin Clark
 I am a Software Developer.
 I started learning software development and instantly fell in love with it.
-I started with C++ and keep learning everyday taking courses and expanding my knowledge and experience.
-I am currently learning more about Parallel Programming and Concurrency and I am constantly working on my own projects.
-The main project that I am working on is JADE_ITE2D!
-This is a simple 2D game engine that I am creating as a personal project.
-It is not yet public, but it will be soon!
-This is fun!
+The programming language I started with was C++.
+I truely enjoy this language and keep learning everyday by taking courses and expanding my knowledge and experience.
+I am constantly working on my own projects.
+The main project that I am working on is SCION2D!
+This is a simple 2D game engine that I am creating as a personal project on my [Youtube](https://www.youtube.com/@JADE-iteGames) channel.

 I am always open for learning and Ideas!